wrengit/Recipe-Book/README.md

 ---
 > As a user I want to post and share my own recipes for others to use.
 Getting 'likes' on my recipes would encourage me to post more
 >
-> > The user can post a recipe, once logged in, and the abilty to do so is clearly shown on the jumbotron on the index/home page.
-Users can see how many likes their recipe has recieved, which ensures that they contribute further to the site, and gives sense that other users are enjoying their content
+> > The user can post a recipe, once logged in, and the ability to do so is clearly shown on the jumbotron on the index/home page.
+Users can see how many likes their recipe has received, which ensures that they contribute further to the site, and gives sense that other users are enjoying their content
 ---
 > As a user I want to delete or edit my posted recipes, if I no longer wish them to be online, or have decided to change the method or ingredients
 >
 > > The user is able to easily edit or delete a recipe that they own, from within the recipe modal.
 This information is presented clearly at the bottom of the modal.
-Editing a recipe is easy, with the form prepopulated with the exisiting recipe information.
+Editing a recipe is easy, with the form prepopulated with the existing recipe information.
 To delete a recipe, the site will ask the user to confirm that they want to delete the recipe.
-This is to ensure a misplaced click does not delete content unneccasarily.
+This is to ensure a misplaced click does not delete content unnecessarily.

-### Accessabilty
+### Accessibility

-The site was passed to the WAVE accessabilty checker to ensure ARIA labels were in place, and to increase the contrast on hard to view elements.
+The site was passed to the WAVE accessibility checker to ensure ARIA labels were in place, and to increase the contrast on hard to view elements.

 ## Cloning & Deployment